wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 Master node
 ###########
 * **Local integrity thread**: Calculates the hash of all the files to be synchronized.
 This requires high CPU usage.
-* **Agent info thread**: A section of this task sends all the agents information to the wazuh-db.
+* **Agent info thread**: A section of this task sends all the agents' information to the wazuh-db.
 The communication is done in small chunks so as not to saturate the service socket.
 This turned this task into a somewhat slow process and not a good candidate for asyncio.
 * **Integrity thread**:

    * **Compress files**: Compressing files is fully synchronous and can block the parent cluster process.